- snuff-box (n.)

 - soccer (n.)

-- 1889, socca, later socker (1891), soccer (1895), originally university slang (with jocular formation -er (3)), from a shortened form of Assoc., abbreviation of association in Football Association (as opposed to Rugby football); cf. rugger.
+- 1889, socca, later socker (1891), soccer (1895), originally university slang (with jocular formation -er (3)), from a shortened form of Assoc., abbreviation of association in Football Association (as opposed to Rugby football); compare rugger.
 An unusual method of formation, but those who did it perhaps shied away from making a name out of the first three letters of Assoc.
+Compare 1890s English schoolboy slang leccer, from lecture (n.).

 - Black Sea resort in Russia, ultimately from the name of the Cherkess (Circassian) people who live in the region, whose name is of uncertain origin.